inianantony/helm/Readme.md

 helm env
 ```

-Helm uses the kubectl Kubernetes context and the namespace.
+Helm uses the kubectl's Kubernetes context and the namespace.

 Configure helm to update its repo by